• Skip to primary navigation

 Cheesecake filling

-• 24 ounces full-fat cream cheese, softened at room temperature - equiv to three 8-ounce packages
+• 24 ounces full-fat cream cheese - fully softened at room temperature, equiv to 3 (8-ounce) packages

 • 1 cup granulated sugar